Illusion (Aespa song): Critical reception

 The song received positive reviews from music critics.
 Crystal Bell of Nylon described the song as "synthpop siren's call with a deliciously dirty bassline", and that it "highlights each member's vocal charms".
-Writing for Consequence of Sound, Mary Siroky named the song as "a high-energy 'sneak peak' track" that offers "a vibrant beat and an earworm chorus".
+Writing for Consequence of Sound, Mary Siroky named the song as "a high-energy 'sneak peek' track" that offers "a vibrant beat and an earworm chorus".
 Clash's Robin Murray dubbed the track as a "sparkling, hook-laden return that sits in a synth-pop lane".
 In Billboard, reviewer S.B. wrote that the song is a "sinister track [that] continues to explore the group’s cyber-futurism theme".
 Mashable ranked the song at number 11 in their list of "The 16 best K-pop songs of 2022 (so far)", writing: "To mark the start of their new era, aespa dropped "Illusion," an electronic pre-release track that builds on the group’s synth-pop calling and affinity for sticky, hypnotic hooks".

 Rolling Stones Kristine Kwak stated the song is "a loser to Aespa’s traditional futuristic synth-heavy sound" and called it "a fan favorite and rightfully so".
 Writing for Beats Per Minute, Chase McMullen labelled it as the "sort of song that has the power to get you dancing in the middle of a bar, not caring the least about an onlooker as you weave to its every move".
 Rhian Daly of NME thought it was "the best song on this record" with "minimal, shadowy verses before hitting a hypnotically lowkey refrain".

 Commercial performance

-"Illusion" debuted at number 120 on South Korea's Circle Digital Chart in the chart issue dated May 29 – June 4, 2022; on its component charts, the song debuted at number 15 on the Gaon Download Chart, and number 153 on the Gaon Streaming Chart.
-It ascended to number fifteen on the Circle Digital Chart in the chart issue dated September 2-8, 2022.
+"Illusion" debuted at number 120 on South Korea's Circle Digital Chart in the chart issue dated May 29 – June 4, 2022.
+It ascended to number fifteen in the chart issue dated September 2–8, 2022.
 Internationally, the song peaked at number 15 on the Singapore's RIAS Regional Top Chart, and number 39 on the Billboard Vietnam Hot 100.
 "Illusion" did not enter the Billboard Global 200, but peaked at number 150 on the Global Excl.
 US US chart.